 You may have to let it sit for a while as it slowly presses out the last of the juice.
 This thing works so awesome!
 We got a little more than 1 gallon of juice from 5 gallons of apples.

 This is by far the best tasting apple cider that I have ever had!
 I am so proud of us for being creative and using our resources to decrease food waste and create something delicious.
-Now, it’s time to start thinking about making some hard cider with this fresh juice!
+Now, it’s time to start thinking about making some hard cider or wild hard cider with this fresh juice!
 I will keep you updated on that process.

 Have you ever pressed your own apple cider?
 What method did you use?